 TGbc Editor: change the first paragraph of this subclause as follows

-An AP shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report and set it 0 otherwise.
-An AP shall set the GCR NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report for GCR acknowledgment and set it 0 otherwise.
+An AP shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report for resource request and set it 0 otherwise.
+An AP shall set the GCR NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report for GCR acknowledgment request and set it 0 otherwise.

 26.5.7.4 NDP feedback report for a resource request